nicoechaniz/react-native-handshake/README.md

 // Start the server.
 Will emit HANDSHAKE_MESSAGE to any client that connects Handshake.startServer(HANDSHAKE_MESSAGE);

-// receive a Handshake message from a server.
-Will emit a peerPubKeyReceived event with the key.
+// receive a Handshake message from a server/peer.
+Will emit a peerPubKeyReceived event with the handshake message received (key).
 Handshake.receiveKey(e.host, e.port);

 // Stop the handshake server